The Non-Orientable Topology of Condorcet's Paradox: Proof of Theorem

 Thus, $q$ is a $2$-sheeted covering map.
-Furthermore, $\XCover = \overline{C} \cong S^2$ is connected and orientable, so by Theorem \ref{theorem:two-sheeted-non-orientability} it follows that $X$ is connected and non-orientable.
+We can now conclude that $X$ is a surface and non-orientable.
+Firstly, $X$ is a surface, since $q$ is a covering map from a surface $\XCover$, so it follows that $X$ is locally homeomorphic to $\mathbb{R}^2$ and hence is a surface; $X$ is also closed because $\XCover$ is.
+Secondly, $X$ is non-orientable since $\XCover = \overline{C} \cong S^2$ is connected and orientable, so by Theorem~\ref{theorem:two-sheeted-non-orientability}, it follows that $X$ is connected and non-orientable.
 Finally, since $q$ is $2$-to-$1$, the Euler characteristic $\chi(X)$ of $X$ must then satisfy the following relation.

 By the classification theorem for closed surfaces, the unique connected, non-orientable surface with Euler characteristic $1$ is $\RP$.
-Hence, $X$ is homeomorphic to $\RP$.\\ \end{proof}
+Hence, $X$ is homeomorphic to $\RP$. \end{proof}